 So, here’s how I would do it if I were you:

-- Gradually, as you adapt to the olive oil taste, reduce the sunflower oil ratio
+- Gradually, as you adapt to the taste of olive oil, reduce the sunflower oil ratio.

-- When you reach 0% sunflower oil and 100% olive oil, congratulations, you’re entirely adapted to olive oil taste
+- When you reach 0% sunflower oil and 100% olive oil, congratulations, you’re entirely adapted to the taste of olive oil.

-This method works best when using olive oil for cooking chicken, some vegetables, fish, pasta, etc. You can also use this method for seasoning salads, but I highly recommend the 1st method for that.
+This method works best when using olive oil to cook chicken, some vegetables, fish, pasta, etc. You can also use this method for seasoning salads, but I highly recommend the 1st method for that.